- Digest by James Soane

 Nature versus Man-Made

 We are familiar with the term natural; as in yoghurt, the changing seasons, my hair colour, your garden.
 Yet Tim Morton reminds us that this distinction is problematic; a deadly nuclear isotope is as natural as a blast of fresh air.
 Nature might encompass our whole world but how we perceive that world is a very unstable construct that changes constantly.
 Consider the uncanny experience of seeing vast swathes of countryside give way to big agriculture, or the strangely inward experience of the air-conditioned shopping mall; neither is natural but nevertheless alive in some kind of half-life if we are simply calibrating human existence.
-He argues we urgently need to reimagine how we relate to other living beings, the non-human (not quite sure why non-human is inserted here) and the pervasive idea that nature can be controlled.
+He argues we urgently need to reimagine how we relate to other living beings and examine the pervasive idea that nature can be controlled.
 This key theme is woven throughout the text like an incantation (the author also practises Buddhism), creating a background rhythm that by the end of the book has lodged in your head.

 The author appropriates this apposite word to good effect.
 First coined in relation to leveraging mass media in 1990s US politics, it has come to mean the assertion that truth can be felt or experienced intuitively without evidence or logic.
 The word is important, reminding us how language asserts meaning, intention and action.
 Indeed, much of the argument hinges on the need for us to recognise we have been trapped in a fiscal ideology whose language around efficiency and sustainability is about competing for scarce and highly toxic resources.
 While paying attention to the connection between ideas and language is not new, what becomes clear is that 21st-century global society finds it increasingly difficult to see meanings and intentions hidden within language so that notions of truth have become extraordinarily flexible.